Texas State University: Research

 In January 2012, Texas State University was designated an emerging research university by the Texas Higher Education Coordinating Board.
 To achieve this status a university must spend at least $14 million in its research endeavors and either offer at least 10 doctoral degrees or have at least 150 enrolled doctoral students.
-In 2016, the Carnegie Foundation for the Advancement of Teaching reclassified Texas State University as an R2 institution, the second-highest designation for research institutions in the country under Carnegie’s respected classification system.
-The university’s Run to R1 initiative is focused on achieving R1 status by 2027.
+In 2016, the Carnegie Foundation for the Advancement of Teaching reclassified Texas State University as an R2 institution, the second-highest designation for research institutions in the country under Carnegie's respected classification system.
+The university's Run to R1 initiative is focused on achieving R1 status by 2027.

-Texas State is home to more than 30 research centers and institutes, including the Center for Analytics and Data Science, The Meadows Center for Water and the Environment, The Texas School Safety Center, the Advanced Law Enforcement Rapid Response Training (ALERRT) Center, the Center for the Study of the Southwest, the Center for Texas Music History, and more.
+Texas State is home to more than 30 research centers and institutes, including the Center for Analytics and Data Science, The Meadows Center for Water and the Environment, The Texas School Safety Center, the Center for the Study of the Southwest, the Center for Texas Music History, the Translational Health Research Center (THRC) and more.

 One of Texas State's facilities includes its Science, Technology, and Advanced Research (STAR) Park that was approved by the Texas State University System Regents in May 2011 with a focus on environmental sustainability and biotechnology.
 The facility is funded through multiple grants including $1.8 million from the U.S. Economic Development Administration and $4.2 million from the Texas Emerging Technology Fund.
 The facility serves as a location for university faculty to perform advanced research and to commercialize that research into startup companies.

+The Advanced Law Enforcement Rapid Response Training (ALERRT) Center is a research-based active shooter response training center created as a partnership between Texas State, the San Marcos Police Department, and the Hays County Sheriff's Office.
+In 2013, the FBI declared the ALERRT Level 1 program as the national standard for active shooter and violent threat response training.

 The Forensic Anthropology Center at Texas State is one of seven extant human decomposition research facilities (body farms) in the United States.
 It is the largest such forensics research facility in the world.

 In August 2012, Texas State's River Systems Institute was renamed the Meadows Center for Water and the Environment.
 This name change was the result of donations totaling $5 million from the Meadows Foundation in Dallas, Texas.
-The center’s mission is to inspire “research, innovation, and leadership that ensures clean, abundant water for the environment and all humanity,” and its studies and initiatives focus on water management, education, conservation, and sustainability.
+The center's mission is to inspire “research, innovation, and leadership that ensures clean, abundant water for the environment and all humanity,” and its studies and initiatives focus on water management, education, conservation, and sustainability.